International Syndicates: Bayo Ojulari Mentions Those Involved in Crude Oil Theft

-• The Federal Government disclosed that crude oil theft in Nigeria involves certain individuals and sophisticated international syndicates
+• The Federal Government has disclosed that crude oil theft in Nigeria involves certain individuals and sophisticated international syndicates

 The federal government issues a strong warning about those behind oil theft in Nigeria.